Samara-Matias/Samara-Matias/README.md

 ## Welcome to my github profile 😄

 #### 🌟 I'm a middle school student and I'm learning programming. 🌟
-- ◼️ What I want to be in the future? **A Web and Mobile apps developer**.
+- ◼️ What do I want to be in the future? **A Web and Mobile apps developer**.
 ---
-- 👽 In this profile you'll be able to see my evolution in programming.
+- 👽 In this profile you'll be able to see my development in programming.
 Check it out!
 ---
 <!-- https://gprm.itsvg.in/ -->
 <!-- https://github.com/Ileriayo/markdown-badges?tab=readme-ov-file -->
-### 👉 Which markup, database and programming languages I'm learning at this point?
+### 👉 Which markup, database and programming languages I'm learning at this point.
   ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)
   ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)
   ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)